 Ask the heycar experts: common questions

-What is the difference between BMW 4 Series Coupe and Gran Coupe?
+How much is a BMW 4 Series Gran Coupe?

-What is the difference between the BMW 4 Series and 5 Series?
+What's the difference between a BMW 4 Series and a BMW 4 Series Gran Coupe?

 The BMW 4 Series is a two-door coupe, while the 4 Series Gran Coupe comes with an extra pair of doors and extra space for rear passengers.
 It's ideal if you want a car with a bit more style than a BMW 3 Series, but need to be able to comfortably carry rear-seat passengers.